Chinese Zodiac Signs — A Comprehensive Introduction

 Horse — Goat.

-Here list the most incompatible zodiac signs for marriage.
+Here is the list of the incompatible zodiac signs for marriage.

-However, nothing is definitive nor permanent.
+However, nothing is definitive or permanent.
 A good marriage requires more than just a good zodiac sign.

 Rat ✖ Horse